nfdi4plants/nfdi4plants.knowledgebase/src/docs/implementation/QuickStart_swate_walkthrough.md

 ### Create an annotation table

-Create a Swate annotation table via the <kbd>create annotation table</kbd> in the yellow pop-up box *OR* click the <kbd>Add Annotation Table</kbd> quick access button.
+Create a Swate annotation table via the <kbd>create annotation table</kbd> in the yellow pop-up box *OR* click the <kbd>Create Annotation Table</kbd> quick access button.

 > :bulb: Each table is by default created with one input (`Source Name`) and one output (`Sample Name`) column
 > :bulb: Only one annotation table can be added per Excel sheet